Home | Product Photography How-To? | Store

 Shooting a glass goblet using underlighting to create a graduated background with an illuminated effect

 The orientation of the light panel will effect your image.
 Pull it forward, push it back, rotate it, until you see the effect you desire.
+In the image on the left we have a shorter, dramatic transition from white to gray created by running the light panel sideways.

+In the image on the right we see a smoother, longer gradation of white to grey.
+By rotating the light panel lengthwise more of the glass, shown right, is illuminated.
 In both cases, we positioned the goblet toward the front of the light panel.
 With more of the light panel behind your glassware, the higher the illumination effect will travel up your glass.

 Photographing a crystal mouse on a black background with underlighting creates a glowing effect